 Generally these would be simple and easy to create.
 They would have styles and uprights and a central panel.
 To recreate this look in your home you should choose relatively plain doors such as the Shaker style.
 This classic traditional style door is perfect for a simple home country kitchen and will always maintain its style through the years.
 Shaker kitchens are based on the style popularised by the early settlers in North America where wood was plentiful and craftsmen were able to create sturdy and beautiful units.

-If you are wanting something slightly more ornate you could opt for the Oxford, York or Milano style doors.
+If you are wanting something slightly more ornate you could opt for the Cathedral Arch, Grooved Arch or Parrett style doors.
 Each of these have slightly more detail and therefore will give a wow factor to your kitchen.

 Wood is the most often used material for a traditional country kitchen, but you do not have to stick to the usual pine or oak to get the look you want.